-It’s tough dealing with the legal ramifications of another person’s negligence.
-If you’re unfamiliar with the process, you won’t know where to start.
-You’ll likely miss a strict deadline, submit the incorrect documentation, or accept a lowball offer because you’re desperate for financial assistance.
+It’s tough dealing with the legal ramifications of coronavirus medical negligence.
+You won’t know where to start if you’re unfamiliar with the process.
+You’ll likely miss a strict deadline, submit incorrect documentation, or accept a lowball offer because you’re desperate for financial assistance.

 We understand the overwhelming feeling of developing a potentially fatal infection.
 It’s unfair knowing another person’s reckless actions and lack of regard for your health ended up causing your diagnosis.
 It’s our job to hold those people responsible and seek the justice you deserve.